19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (a)

+16% of the Total Wages; and

+(b)

-16% of the total amount of the employee’s wages for the month; and
+$30 and 0.06 of the difference between the Total Wages and $750.

-An amount equal to the sum of $30 and 0.06 of the difference between the total amount of the employee’s wages for the month and $750.
+An amount equal to the sum of $30 and 0.06 of the difference between the Total Wages and $750.

 An amount equal to the sum of —

 (a)

-$172.20 and 0.226 of the difference between the total amount of the employee’s wages for the month and $1,200; and
+$172.20 and 0.226 of the difference between the Total Wages and $1,200; and

+(b)

+$30 and 0.06 of the difference between the Total Wages and $750.

-An amount equal to the sum of $30 and 0.06 of the difference between the total amount of the employee’s wages for the month and $750.
+An amount equal to the sum of $30 and 0.06 of the difference between the Total Wages and $750.

 An amount equal to the sum of —

 (a)

-$123.48 and 0.1884 of the difference between the total amount of the employee’s wages for the month and $1,200; and
+$144.12 and 0.2196 of the difference between the Total Wages and $1,200; and

-An amount equal to the sum of $30 and 0.06 of the difference between the total amount of the employee’s wages for the month and $750.

 (b)

-$30 and 0.06 of the difference between the total amount of the employee’s wages for the month and $750.

-(b)

-$30 and 0.06 of the difference between the total amount of the employee’s wages for the month and $750.
+$30 and 0.06 of the difference between the Total Wages and $750.

-(b)

-$30 and 0.06 of the difference between the total amount of the employee’s wages for the month and $750.
+An amount equal to the sum of $30 and 0.06 of the difference between the Total Wages and $750.

 Exceeding $1,500